parthagarwal28/Diabetes-Prediction-System/README.md

 Goal is to create a Binary Classification Model that predicts a person to be diabetic or non diabetic with given necessary features.
 <br><br>
 <div align="center">Features Selected (Independent Variables):</div>
-• gender: indicating male or female.
+• gender: indicating male or female.<br>
-• age: Age of the individual
+• age: Age of the individual.<br>
-• hypertension: Indicator of whether the person has hypertension (0 or 1).
+• hypertension: Indicator of whether the person has hypertension (0 or 1).<br>
-• heart_disease: Indicator of whether the person has a heart disease (0 or 1).
+• heart_disease: Indicator of whether the person has a heart disease (0 or 1).<br>
-• bmi: Body Mass Index of individual
+• bmi: Body Mass Index of individual.<br>
-• HbA1c_level: Average blood sugar level
+• HbA1c_level: Average blood sugar level.<br>
-• blood_glucose_level: Recent blood glucose level.
+• blood_glucose_level: Recent blood glucose level.<br>
 <br><br>

 <div align="center">Target (Dependent Variable):</div>